babarot/afx/docs/configuration/plugin.md

 `if` allows you to specify the condition to load packages.
 If it returns true, then the plugin will be loaded.
 But if it returns false, the plugin will not be loaded.

-In `if` field, you can write shell scripts (currently `bash` is only supported).
+In `if` field, you can write shell scripts[^1].
 The exit code finally returned from that shell script is used to determine whether it loads plugin or not.

 === "Case 1"